sail-sg/SkyLadder/README.md

 # install other dependencies
 pip install -r requirements.txt
 ```
+If you wish to use Docker, you could follow the instruction [here](https://github.com/sail-sg/regmix/tree/main/model_training) for the docker image name `siviltaramqian/tinyllama:latest`

 ### Data preparation
 The data preparation process is the same as the original tinyllama project.